Stephanie McMahon

 McMahon appeared on-screen for WWE from 1969 until 2022, initially as a personable play-by-play commentator.
 In 1997, he adopted the character of Mr. McMahon, portrayed as an irascible, villainous, swaggering tyrant who obsessed over maintaining control of his wrestling company and often growled the catchphrase "you're fired!" when dismissing an employee.
 Under the villainous Mr. McMahon gimmick, he competed in wrestling matches and became a one-time WWE Champion, a one-time ECW Champion, a Royal Rumble winner, and a multi-time pay-per-view headliner.

-Following claims of hush-money agreements McMahon paid over affairs with former WWE employees, McMahon stepped down as CEO and chairman of WWE in June 2022, pending the conclusion of an internal investigation.
+Following claims of hush-money agreements McMahon paid over affairs with former WWE employees, McMahon stepped down as chairman and CEO of WWE in June 2022, pending the conclusion of an internal investigation.
 He was replaced by his daughter, Stephanie McMahon.
 The following month, McMahon announced his retirement from WWE, but his return to WWE as executive chairman was confirmed in January 2023.
 That April, Endeavor Group Holdings announced a merger between WWE and Zuffa, owner of the Ultimate Fighting Championship (UFC) mixed martial arts promotion; McMahon served as the executive chairman of the new merged company, TKO Group Holdings (TKO).
-McMahon was fined over $1.7 million by the Securities and Exchange Commission from undisclosed hush money payments.
 McMahon later resigned from TKO in January 2024 after allegations of sex trafficking and sexual assault.
-McMahon is currently under a federal probe.
+McMahon settled charges with the Securities and Exchange Commission for over $1.7 million in January 2025 for undisclosed hush money payments while not admitting or denying the findings.

 Biography from the Wikipedia article Vince McMahon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.